fbarranco/simpleDVS_simulator/README.md

 	* `filename` is the mat file with the inputs (see the examples in the sequences.zip): II (vector of images), O_t (2D groundtruth: x speed, y speed)
 	* `factor` modulates the number of frames, or the minimum latency (check code)

+## Pre-requisites

+This code was initially created to translate [Middlebury dataset](http://vision.middlebury.edu/flow/data/) for motion estimation into event raw data, in order to compare event-based and conventional frame-based methods.
+In order to do that, we include some of the Middlebury sequences to try our code.
+Since the file is too large to be included in github, we used `git-lfs`.
+Take a look here to install it: https://github.com/git-lfs/git-lfs/wiki/Tutorial

+In order to clone, just do it in the normal way for github after installing `git-lfs`.

 ## Publications

 If you use this work in an academic context, please cite the following publication: